krfdoc/krfdoc.github.io/_posts/2023-06-15-pfsense_wireguard.md

 PrivateKey = <Your Private Key Goes Here>
 Address=10.10.99.x/24
 ```

-* please note the Address above (under interface), is for the client.
+> please note the "10.10.99.x" Address above (under interface), is for the client.
 So for your network, it would be a 10.10.99.2 or .3 or .4 or .5 or whatever peer count you're up to
+{: .prompt-tip }

 Run `wg-quick up "urconfigname"` to make sure the system comes up and run `wg-quick down "urconfigname"` to take down the interface.